Doctoral Examination

 The final steps of the doctorate are submitting the doctoral thesis and defending it in front of an examination committee.

-Please make sure that you obtain the confirmation of the credit points from the department as early as possible (3 to 6 months before the doctoral examination).
+Please make sure that you complete your doctoral studies as early as possible (3 to 6 months before the doctoral examination).

 Doctoral theses at D-MATL usually comprise subtopics organised into several chapters, which may be based on publications and must include a comprehensive introduction, a summary/conclusion and an outlook.